The Floyd Rose-Fernandes Connection

 Mid-1982 (Spring-Summer) Approximately 25 prototypes are given by Rose to prominent artists.
 Variants include imperial/metric measurements, cast or milled construction, and gold/chrome finishes, suggesting a mix of U.S. and Japanese manufacturing.
 Eddie Van Halen receives a gold prototype; K.K.
 Downing (Judas Priest) receives a gold Japanese prototype.
 Steve Lukather (Toto) also tests it.

 June 5-8, 1982.
 Debut at the NAMM International Music & Sound Expo show in Atlanta.
-Floyd Rose pitches the FRT-4 to Kramer Guitars, leading to a contract shift away from Fernandes.
+Floyd Rose pitches the fine-tuner tremolo to Kramer Guitars, leading to a contract shift away from Fernandes.

 July 1982.
-Eddie Van Halen installs and performs with a gold FRT-4 prototype on his Frankenstrat guitar during the "Hide Your Sheep" tour for album "Diver Down."
-(E.g. live in Columbia, SC).
+Eddie Van Halen installs and performs with a gold vertical finer tuner prototype on his Frankenstrat guitar during the "Hide Your Sheep" tour for album "Diver Down."

 Late 1982.
-Production of the vertical fine-tuner FRT-4 begins at Fernandes Japan (metric, cast construction).
+Production of the vertical fine-tuner tremolo begins at Fernandes Japan (metric, cast construction).
+It is designated Floyd Rose FRT-4.
+The Japanese version is embossed with "Floyd Rose" on the baseplate.

 October 1982: Eddie Van Halen visits the Kramer factory in Neptune, NJ, while on a break from the tour.